 What Is a Bitcoin Faucet?

 Bitcoin faucets pay out a few satoshis when you load a page full of ads, roll a random number generator (on a page full of ads), or play some other game (on a page full of ads).
+Some sites, like Freebitco.in and Bitgames.io, use faucets as a loss-leader to get you to the site.
 Bitcoin faucets won’t make you rich, but they’re a great way to get involved with Bitcoin and the cryptocurrency phenomenon without buying Bitcoin.

 Here’s my thesis: Bitcoin faucets pay out a fraction of a penny per use.
 What’s worth a fraction of a penny today will be worth more tomorrow—if Bitcoin rises.
 Will Bitcoin rise?
 Probably.
 It could also crash.
-I’m a believer in Bitcoin’s longterm viability, but that’s subjective.
+I’m a believer in Bitcoin’s longterm viability, but your mileage may vary.

 That’s what makes Bitcoin faucets so appealing to me.
 They’re a fun hobby with upside potential.

 Here’s a lifetime chart of Bitcoin’s market value.
 Note the large number of big and little spikes and corrections in the graph.

 All Bitcoin faucets require a Bitcoin address, and for that, you’ll need a Bitcoin wallet.
 I’ve personally used Blockchain.info‘s wallet, a cloud-based wallet.
 Hardcore cryptocurrency enthusiasts only trust wallets they run on their own computer or smartphone, but I’ve personally been happy with Blockchain.info.
 Blockchain recently added support for Ethereum, too.

 Bitcoin Faucet Math

 The best Bitcoin faucets tie their payouts Bitcoin’s price.
 They’re using exchange APIs to buy satoshis on the fly so that their costs are constant in dollars.
 This is why you’ll see payouts on some faucets rise and fall throughout the day.
 FreeBitco.in exemplifies this model.

 Some faucets—like those that use microwallets such as FaucetHub.io—pay out from wallets pre-filled by their operators.
 Most of these display the faucet balance right on the page.

 Bitcoin Faucet Pro Tip